Ecuador travel guide

 Safety and security

 Muggings and pick pocketing are very common.
 In Quito, take particular care in ‘La Carolina’ and ‘El Ejido’ parks, the districts of ‘La Mariscal’, ‘La Floresta’ and ‘La Marin’, the bus terminals and the old town including the main square and ‘El Panecillo’ hill.
 Avoid travelling to ‘El Panecillo’ hill on your own or by foot.
 Use one of the standard tours or reliable transport instead.
-In Guayaquil, be particularly careful in Urdesa, Kennedy, Alborada, and the Malecon Simon Bolivar districts and the bus terminal.
+In Guayaquil, be particularly careful in Urdesa, Kennedy, Alborada, and the Malecon Simon Bolivar districts (including Cerro Santa Ana) and the bus terminal.